bukdiah/Javascript_Class/Notes.md

 Syntactic Sugar: A different way to TYPE something that doesn't change how it works under the hood

 It's still prototypal inheritance

+Lecture 70 Deep Dive Into jQuery

+jQyert lets you manipulate the DOM (Document Object Model) inside the browser.
+The thing inside the brower that allows it to render the screen.

+Lecture 72

+Method Chaining: Calling one method after another and each method affects the parent object so obj.method1().method2()   where both methods end up with a 'this' variable pointing at 'obj'

+Lecture 81: Typescript, ES6, and Transpiled Languages

+Transpile: Convert the syntax of one programming language to another

+In this case, languages that don't really ever run anywhere, but instead are processed by 'transpilers' that generate JS